List of national flowers: Saudi Arabia

 The national flower of Saudi Arabia is Royal Jasmine (Jasminum grandiflorum).

 Singapore

-The national flower of Singapore is a hybrid orchid cultivar known as the Singapore orchid or Vanda Miss Joaquim (Papilionanthe teres × Papilionanthe hookeriana).
+The national flower of Singapore is a hybrid orchid cultivar known as the Singapore orchid or Vanda Miss Joaquim (Vanda hookeriana × Vanda teres).

 South Korea

 The national flower of South Korea is Hibiscus syriacus.
 Known in South Korea as mugunghwa (Korean: 무궁화), the flower's symbolism relates to the Korean word mugung, which means "eternity" or "inexhaustible abundance".
 Despite being made the national flower officially after Korea regained its independence from Japan, mugunghwa has been associated with Korean culture for many centuries, with the Silla kingdom having called itself the "Country of the Mugunghwa" (Korean: 근화향, Romanized: Geunhwahyang).

 Sri Lanka

 Nymphaea nouchali is the national flower of Bangladesh and Sri Lanka.

 The national flower of Sri Lanka is Nil mānel (නිල් මානෙල්), the blue-star water-lily (Nymphaea stellata).
 Although nil means "blue" in Sinhala, the Sinhalese name of this plant is often rendered as "water-lily" in English.
 This beautiful aquatic flower appears in the Sigiriya frescoes and has been mentioned in ancient Sanskrit, Pali and Sinhala literary works.
 Buddhist lore in Sri Lanka claims that this flower was one of the 108 auspicious signs found on Prince Siddhartha's footprint.